 Upon reception of CB-Msg3-EDT failure indication from lower layers, the procedure ends.

 NOTE: When receiving the CB-Msg3-EDT failure indication from lower layers, the RRC procedure is re-initiated.
-Which procedure (e.g. EDT, random access procedure, CB-Msg3-EDT) is initiated.
+Which procedure (e.g. EDT, random access procedure, CB-Msg3-EDT) is initiated is up to UE implementation.

 [Comments]: